 Through its activities, the consortium aims to produce, during and at the end of the project, the following results:

-1. Needs analysis to assess the specific wishes and needs of older adults;
+1. Needs analysis to assess the specific wishes and needs of older adults ((now available here);

 2. A methodology to transfer knowledge to trainers and older adults;